NartanVyas/strumosa-pipe/README.md

   1:17  error  'request' should be listed in the project's dependencies, not devDependencies  import/no-extraneous-dependencies
 ```

-This strict liniting is great!
+This strict linting is great!
 Might not have caught that otherwise.
 Or should we be importing and creating another Express app to make the call from?